 How can I get in touch with your pastor?

-You can also find out more about our pastor at his blog, Leaving Laodicea.
+You can also find out more about our pastor and listen to some past sermons at: Leaving Laodicea.